splunk/observability-workshop/content/en/s4r/70-log-observer/2-log-entry.md

 ---
-title: Step 1
+title: 2.
+Viewing Log Entries
-weight: 1
+weight: 2
 ---

 1. Click on an error entry, what is the error?